rochaadrielea/pharma-stream-ai-lakehouse/README.md

 3️⃣ **Visual Intelligence (Computer Vision)**

+This deliverable is used by the pharmacy itself with input of imgages of products before going to shelf.
 Uses image models (ResNet50, ViT) and OCR to analyze photos of incoming and shelf products.
-Automatically detects packaging inconsistencies, missing dosage information, or altered warning labels — ensuring image of products match approved referencesand even compliances.
+Automatically detects packaging inconsistencies, missing dosage information, or altered warning labels — ensuring image of products match approved references and even compliances.
-This Helps pharmacies verify authenticity, safety, and compliance of medicines at the point of sale — preventing counterfeit or mislabeled products from reaching customers, improving trust and operational safety.
+This Helps pharmacies verify authenticity, safety, and compliance of medicines at the point of sale (the product is in the store) — preventing mislabeled products from reaching customers, improving trust and operational safety.

 Example:“AI detected a mismatch between the expected packaging of Paracetamol 500 mg and a newly delivered batch — missing the expiry date label.
 The item was automatically flagged for review before restocking.”